 The warning light for the brakes indicates two things - that either the parking brake is on or not fully released, or that the brake fluid level is low in the master cylinder reservoir.
-If the fluid level is low, the brake system should be checked by a qualified service technician.
+If the fluid level is low, add fluid to the reservoir as defined under the procedure in "Maintenance and Care."